 This example from The Room is another streamlined example of proximity in the navigation bar.
-No matter what size your monitor is, you can see a clear grouping for navigation at the top right-hand corner of the page.
+No matter your monitor's size, you can see a clear grouping for navigation at the top right-hand corner of the page.

-This navigation has a different orientation on the page, but there is clear use of the law of proximity.
+This navigation has a different orientation on the page, but the law of proximity is clearly used.
 The grouping on the left is the main navigation for the page.
-The grouping on the right gives users a chance to learn about Magnet in more detail.
+The grouping on the right allows users to learn about Magnet in more detail.

-Notice how on the product page above, the image, star rating, title, price, and "Add to Cart" buttons for each product are all in close proximity.
-This conveys to the reader that all this information relates to one product.
-The designer uses white space to separate one product from another.
+Notice how, on the product page above, each product's star rating, title, price, and "Add to Cart" buttons are all in close proximity.

 High-end products like Fitbit use proximity to emphasize the value and features of their product.

 Besides grouping text elements, this product page groups similar but different products to highlight their subtle differences.
-This makes it easy for shoppers to scan the two products as they make a purchase decision.
+This makes it easy for shoppers to scan the two products as they make a purchase.